According to a Harvard Business Review Analytic Services report, only 24 percent of respondents say that employees in their organization are engaged.

 On top of that, try to find a variety of things to reward.
 When employees see that they can be rewarded for good behavior of all kinds, it motivates them to behave well in every way, rather than in only one narrow domain.

 Motivate Your Workplace!

 We hope this review of employee recognition programs has been helpful.
-To find great awards to give your employees or learn more about personalizing your workplace, check out our website!
+To find the right gifts and awards to give your employees or learn more about personalizing your workplace, check out our website!